-The application deadline has been extended to Friday, April 21.
-Selected participants will be notified by Monday, May 1.
+The application deadline is Sunday, April 21st.
+Selected participants will be notified by Friday, May 3rd.

 Who Should Attend